 To meet its PSED, Cleveland Police publishes an Annual Equality Report.

-The report shows how Cleveland Police meets PSED requirements and how it is progressing towards meeting the objectives in the Equality, Diversity and Inclusion Strategy 2020-25.
+The report shows how Cleveland Police meets PSED requirements.
+It also shows how it is moving towards meeting objectives in the Equality, Diversity and Inclusion Strategy 2020-25.

 We also publish: